rdbc-io/rdbc/rdbc-doc/docs/scala/statements.md

 refer to documentation of Reactive Streams compatible libraries that are built to facilitate this, like
 [Akka stream](http://doc.akka.io/docs/akka/current/scala/stream/index.html) or
 [Monix](https://monix.io/).
-Examples below use simple streams backed by in memory collections.
+Examples below use simple streams backed by in-memory collections.

 Streaming named arguments with Akka: